pedrorgirardi/Pep/README.md

 A paths analysis usually doesn't take long and it will run whenever you save a file - see **Settings** `"analyze_paths"`.

 If you configure `classpath`, you will be able to go to definition and show documentation of Vars defined in libraries.
-Classpath analysis does take a little longer and it doesn't run automatically, you need to invoke a command.
+Classpath analysis does take a little longer and it doesn't run automatically, you need to invoke a command (`pg_pep_analyze_classpath`).

 ```json
 {